 The name ‘Silk Route/Road’ was coined by prominent German geographer Ferdinand von Richthofen, who made seven expeditions to China from 1868 to 1872.

-The twists and turns of the road would have been the least of ancient travelers’ worries; bandits, robbers, gangs and plagues were just a few of the challenges faced along the route.
+The twists and turns of the road would have been the least of ancient travellers’ worries; bandits, robbers, gangs and plagues were just a few of the challenges faced along the route.

 The increased transit of goods and people along the route led to the accelerated spread of diseases such as measles between the continents.

-The western silk route became known as the ‘trail of bones’ due to the sheer amount of travelers and animals that died on it
+The western silk route became known as the ‘trail of bones’ due to the sheer amount of travellers and animals that died on it

 The Silk Road helped spread Buddhism from India to China